A-Z of health

 Inflammation is potentially dangerous if it occurs in the lungs or airways.
-Corticosteroids are sometimes used by people with lung conditions, such as chronic obstructive pulmonary disease (COPD).
+Corticosteroids are routinely used to treat severe flare-ups of asthma and chronic obstructive pulmonary disease (COPD).

 Corticosteroid tablets can cause troublesome side effects if they are taken on a long-term basis.
 Therefore, they are usually only recommended when a person has a particularly severe flare-up of symptoms.